wombleton/gitlaw-nz/acts/S/Sugar Loaf Islands Marine Protected Area Act 1991.md

     *   (c) anchors in the Protected Area in contravention of [section 9][11].

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction,---
+    (2) Every person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of a natural person, to imprisonment for a term not exceeding 1 year, or to a fine not exceeding $10,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $80,000\.

+    Section 10(2): amended, on 1 July 2013, by [section 413][23] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10A Control of dogs

-*   (1) Nothing in this Act derogates from the provisions of [Part 5C][23] of the Conservation Act 1987, which provides for the control of dogs and which, subject to [section 26ZT(d)][24] of that Act, authorises the declaration as either a controlled dog area or an open dog area of any part or parts of any land managed and administered under this Act by the Minister or the Department of Conservation.
+*   (1) Nothing in this Act derogates from the provisions of [Part 5C][24] of the Conservation Act 1987, which provides for the control of dogs and which, subject to [section 26ZT(d)][25] of that Act, authorises the declaration as either a controlled dog area or an open dog area of any part or parts of any land managed and administered under this Act by the Minister or the Department of Conservation.

-    (2) [Section 26ZT(d)][24] of the Conservation Act 1987 provides that an open dog area may not include any part of the Protected Area.
+    (2) [Section 26ZT(d)][25] of the Conservation Act 1987 provides that an open dog area may not include any part of the Protected Area.

     Section 10A: inserted, on 2 May 1996, by section 11 of the Conservation Amendment Act (No 2) 1996 (1996 No 14).